Travel Reservation Hotline

 Joatinga Beach

-Joatinga Beach, though less frequented by locals and tourists, is also ironically the most sought after by those who want to relax and rejuvenate.
+Joatinga Beach is a hidden gem, though less frequented by locals and tourists, is also ironically the most sought after by those who want to relax and rejuvenate.
+This secluded and picturesque spot, surrounded by lush vegetation and rocky cliffs, offers a tranquil escape from the city's hustle and bustle.

-This 220m long, white sandy beach is one of the most well-protected natural reserves in Rio, and features the ecological diversity of the Atlantic rainforest.
+It is one of the most well-protected natural reserves in Rio de Janeiro.
+It features the ecological diversity of the Atlantic rainforest, known for its pristine sands and the captivating blue waters of the Atlantic Ocean.

 Ipanema Beach